09 December 2024

 In Orthodox tradition, Mary was at the Nazareth well, so most Christian art depicts her there, with Gabriel either greeting her, or saying something profound as she looks downward in humility.
 Something pious, and posed—you know, like artist’s models will do.

 Today, the well, and the cave it’s in, is underneath St. Gabriel’s Church in Nazareth.
 As our tour guide rightly pointed out, if it wasn’t the very place Gabriel appeared to Mary, it doesn’t entirely matter; Mary did go to this well to get water, since it’s Nazareth’s only natural water source.
-(As a city of 74,000 today, it has to tap a few additional water sources.)
+(As a city of 74,000 today, it’s had to tap a number of additional water sources.)

 When the art doesn’t depict Mary at a well, it’s often of her at home.
 Sounds reasonable, ’cause Luke says Gabriel entered, and we usually figure that’d be a building.
 The Roman Catholics built a chapel, the Basilica of the Annunciation, over the cave where they think Mary’s family lived.
 Yep, another cave.
 Caves are all over Israel, and I remind you Jesus was both born in, and buried in, caves.
-Once again, western art got it wrong: Mary’s family could hardly have afforded the Roman villas they often depict her in.
-Nazareth was just not that sort of town.
+Once again, western art gets it wrong: Mary’s family could hardly have afforded the Roman villas the art regularly depict her in.
+Nazareth wasn’t in Italy!

 Then as now, Jews weren’t satisfied with this territory of the “promised land” being occupied by gentiles.
 So they planted settlements in the area: A few families would move into unoccupied land and homestead there.
-(Nowadays the land isn’t always unoccupied; the Israelis first drive the Palestinians out, treaty or no treaty, then start building houses for themselves.
+(Nowadays the land isn’t always unoccupied; the Israelis first drive the Palestinians out, treaty or no treaty, then start building themselves houses.
 But anyway.)
-Nazareth was one of those settlements, founded by Judahite families who were originally from Bethlehem.
+Nazareth was one of those settlements, founded by Bethlehemite families.
 Like Joseph and Mary’s families.
 (And since Levites could live anywhere, it explained how Mary was related to Elizabeth: Their families in Bethlehem must’ve intermarried.)

-Luke identifies Mary as affianced to Joseph.
+Luke identifies Mary as betrothed to Joseph.
 It’s not quite the same as our culture understands “engaged.”
 It’s a lot more binding.
-Probably more accurate to say they were pre-married.
+It’s probably more accurate to say she was contractually obligated to Joseph.

-Y’see, in that culture women and men weren’t equal.
-Women were always the wards of the men in their family, whether a husband, brother, or husband.
-(Not always cared for by these men; sometimes these relationships were pure exploitation.
-Same as today.)
+Y’see, in a patriarchal culture women and men aren’t considered equal.
+Women were always the wards of the men in their family—whether a husband, brother, or father.
+She wasn’t always cared for by these men; sometimes these relationships were pure exploitation.
+Same as today.
 So when a woman married a man, she transitioned from her birth family’s custody to her husband’s custody.
-The parents and her fiancé would sort out dowry and living arrangements; once they agreed on everything, the fiancé would sign a contract agreeing to all of it, and swear to God before her parents that he’d marry her.
+The parents and her fiancé would sort out dowry and living arrangements.
+Once they agreed on everything, the fiancé signed a contract agreeing to all of it, and swore to God before her parents that he’d marry her.
 Oaths to God were sacred, y’know; it was considered a sin if he broke it, so it was as binding as marriage today.

-And yes, I say that fully aware of how not binding marriages are nowadays.
+And yes, I’m fully aware of how not binding marriages are nowadays.
 People in the first century weren’t always that religious, and divorce was ridiculously easy.
-All the husband had to do was sign a paper legally freeing his wife, and off she went… to return to her birth family, if they’d have her; or to fend for herself in the few jobs women could hold back then.
+All the husband had to do was sign a paper legally freeing his wife, and off she went, to return to her birth family, if they’d have her.
+Or to fend for herself in the few jobs women could hold back then.

 The contract and oaths had to do with the fiancé’s obligations to his wife and her family.
 Not promises to love and honor.
 That stuff comes from the New Testament teachings about husbands and wives submitting to one another.
-Jewish weddings include all that stuff nowadays, ’cause they borrowed the idea from Christians.
+Jewish weddings include all this stuff nowadays, ’cause they borrowed the idea from Christians.
 Wasn’t the case then.
-Men only had to take care of their wives, not love them.
-And if he didn’t, it meant he broke his oath to God: He was worse than an unbeliever.
+Men were only obligated to support their wives, not love them.
+And if he didn’t support them, it meant he broke his oath to God, and was worse than an unbeliever.
 1Ti 5.8

-Custom was that a suitable length of time was made for the fiancé to put everything in order.
-Gather the dowry money, sort out the living arrangements, plan the wedding party (yeah, the groom paid for it back then), and tie up any loose ends.
-That done, he’d inform his fiancée’s parents, and come collect his bride.
-By Jesus’s day, collecting the bride had been turned into a surprise event: She didn’t know the day or time her groom would be ready for her and come get her; she just knew it’d be any day now.
-Yeah, it’s just like Jesus’s second coming.
+Custom was that a suitable length of time was made for the fiancé to put everything in order: Gather the dowry money, sort out his living arrangements, plan the wedding party (yeah, the groom paid for it back then), and tie up all the loose ends.
+That done, he’d inform his fiancée’s parents, then come collect his bride.
+By Jesus’s day, collecting the bride had been turned into a surprise event: She didn’t know the day or time her groom would come get her; she just knew it’d be any day now.
+Yep, it’s exactly like Jesus’s second coming.

 Jews could marry as soon as they reached adulthood—in other words, at age 13.
 Mary was likely that age.
 So was Joseph, although since Jews didn’t care about age difference, he could’ve been anywhere between 13 and death.
 The idea Jesus’s mom and dad were teenagers still weirds people out nowadays.
 But it’s historical.